For our suppliers

 Invoicing requirements

-Invoices must be submitted in EHF format to the correct Plug entity.
+Invoices must be submitted in EHF format to the correct Plug entity and must include the project number that our employees have provided.

 If EHF submission is not possible, invoices may be submitted in PDF format to: